Ophidev/DevOps_Notes/Docker/Docker2/Notes.md

 **When to use Compose?**

-* Multiple services that must run together (web, db, cache).
+* Multiple services that must run together (frontend,backend, Db).
 * Easier `up`, `down`, networking and shared volumes.

 ### Basic `docker-compose.yaml`